-The Company recognizes revenue in accordance with FASB Topic 606, Revenue from Contracts with Customers (Topic 606) .
+The Company recognizes revenue in accordance with FASB Topic 606, Revenue from Contracts with Customers (Topic 606).

-The Company's sales are generated from the sale of finished products to customers, which contains a single performance obligation and revenue is recognized at a single point in time when ownership, risks and rewards transfer.
-Typically, this occurs when the goods are received and accepted by the customer.
-Revenues are recognized in an amount that reflects the net consideration the Company expects to receive in exchange for the goods.
-The Company reports all amounts billed to a customer in a sale transaction as revenue.
+The Company's sales are primarily generated from the sale of finished products to customers, which contains a single customers.
+Revenue is recognized when the performance obligation is satisfied, and revenue is recognized at a single point in time when ownership, risks and rewards transfer.
+Typically, this occurs the promised goods have been transferred.
+Control transfers when the goods are received and accepted by the customer.
+Revenues are recognized in an amount that reflects the net consideration product is shipped or delivered based upon applicable shipping terms.
+For each contract, the Company expects considers the transfer of product to receive in exchange for be the goods.
+The Company reports all amounts billed performance obligation.
+Although some payment terms may be extended, generally the Company's payment terms are approximately 15- 30 days.
+Accordingly, there are no significant financing components to a customer in a sale consider when determining the transaction as revenue. price.
 The Company elected to treat shipping and handling activities as fulfillment activities, and the related costs are recorded as selling expenses in selling, general and administrative expenses on the Condensed Consolidated Statements of Operations.

-The Company promotes its products with consumer incentives and trade promotions.
+The Company promotes its products with consumer trade incentives and trade promotions.
 These programs include discounts, slotting fees, coupons, rebates, in-store display incentives and volume-based incentives.
-Customer trade promotion and consumer incentive activities are recorded as a reduction to the transaction price based on amounts estimated as being due to customers and consumers at the end of a period.
-The Company derives these estimates principally on historical utilization and redemption rates.
-The Company does not receive a distinct service in relation to the consumer incentives and trade promotions and as a result, these incentives and promotions are accounted for as a reduction of the transaction price.
+Customer The trade promotion incentives and consumer incentive activities promotions are recorded as a reduction to the transaction price based on amounts estimated as being due to customers and consumers at the end of the period.
+The Company derives these estimates principally based on historical utilization and redemption rates. experience.
+The Company does not receive a distinct service in relation to the consumer trade incentives and trade promotions and promotions.
+The Company's contracts are all short term in nature; therefore, there are no unsatisfied performance obligations requiring disclosure as a result, these incentives and promotions are accounted for as a reduction of the transaction price.

 Payment terms in the Company's invoices are based on the billing schedule established in contracts and purchase orders with customers.
 The Company recognizes the related trade receivable when the goods are received by the customer.
+April 30, 2024.